Prescrypto/odoo/doc/setup/install.rst

 Community
 '''''''''

-Execute the following commands to install Odoo 10.0 Community on your server:
+Execute the following commands to install Prescrypto 10.0 Community on your server:

 .. code-block:: console